Your compensation rights

 Read more about the new law and your rights in the event of a delay in our General Terms and Conditions of Travel

 If you are travelling, or will be travelling, on a train that is operating along a longer route (150+ km) and is delayed, we will help you to reach your final destination as swiftly as possible.
 We can also help you plan an alternative travel solution e.g. rebook your ticket for another train.
 If the delay is 60 minutes or more, you have the right to assistance in the form of refreshments and overnight accommodation (when necessary), whenever practically possible.
 You also have the right to abandon your journey and receive your money back.

-If you are planning to travel by a train operating along a shorter route (shorter than 150 km), you are entitled to another justifiable means of transport if your train is estimated to be delayed by more than 20 minutes.
+If you are planning to travel by a train operating along a shorter route (shorter than 150 km) and it is estimated to be delayed by more than 20 minutes, you are entitled to use another justifiable means of transport and receive compensation for that.
+In that case, send an email to SJ Customer service.